Migrating from v0.39 to v0.40 and later using Starport

-This tutorial will present a guide on how to migrate your Cosmos SDK application from Launchpad to Stargate.
-The Stargate release comes with many features and enhancements, such as IBC, efficiency gains, protobuf support, and more.
+This tutorial is a guide to migrate your Cosmos SDK application from v0.39 and earlier (Launchpad) to v0.40 and later (Stargate).
+The Cosmos SDK v0.40 release comes with many features and enhancements, such as IBC, efficiency gains, protobuf support, and more.

 We will be using Starport to assist us with the migration.

 This tutorial migrates the Proof of File existence (PoFE) tutorial from v0.39 and earlier to v0.40 and later (Stargate).
 The tutorial examples show a migration from Cosmos SDK version

 To get the code for the Proof of File Existence (PoFE) application, clone the pofe repo (opens new window).

 This tutorial regularly references the App and Modules Migration (opens new window) documentation that contains crucial information about how to migrate a module and application from v0.39 to v0.40 and later (Stargate).

 The modular and composable design of Cosmos SDK applications simplifies the migration process by copying modules from v0.39 to a boilerplate Stargate v0.40 and later application and then updating the commands.
 This tutorial uses Starport to scaffold new files that are used as a baseline for migrating your application logic.

 In this tutorial, you move the logic from the